 The combination of low weight and high compressive stability make Sumfoam an ideal class of materials for lightweight construction.
 The foam is able to replace solid materials and thus meets the goal of saving energy and CO2 through weight reduction.
 Sumfoam can be effectively processed in resin systems or used as a filler material of molded parts – as loose fill or in bound form.

 In all areas the topic sustainability plays a priority role.
-SUMTEQ GmbH is active in over twenty business areas and develops individual recycling concepts.
+SUMTEQ GmbH is active in over thirty business areas and develops individual recycling concepts.

 We have already received funding from Deutsche Bundesstiftung Umwelt by two project-specific programs, were selected among the top three companies at the StartGreen Award 2019 and reached the finals in the ISC3 Innovation Challenge 2020 for sustainable chemistry.